English Church Architecture.

 The chancel is covered by a sexpartite ribbed vault of coloured brick above the choir (seen below left, from the west), and by a quadripartite vault with two extra ribs enclosing the E. window, above the apse/sanctuary.
 Two steps lead up to the choir from the nave and three more from the choir to the sanctuary.
 The sanctuary is surrounded by a patterned marble dado, some ten feet in height (3 m.) (as illustrated in the view looking northeast, below right), with recesses for a double aumbry to the north (shown) and a double sedilia to the south, the latter composed of two trefoil-cusped arches beneath gables.
 The three-light windows round the apse copy the form of the eastern pair of nave clerestory windows as seen from within (an appearance they retain outside), and are separated by marble shafts in shaft-rings which rise to support the vault.

 Church furnishings will not be described in any detail here but the visitor will certainly notice the circular marble font, which is remarkable for being covered by an elaborate metalwork canopy, supported on four brass columns and surmounted by a wrought iron pinnacle.
 (See the photograph below left.)
 The pulpit (below right) is ornately carved but has suffered some damage and cannot be ranked among the best examples in Street's churches.
 Stained glass throughout the building, by Street's favoured firm of Clayton and Bell, seems very heavy on a winter's day, even when the sun is shining.
-The fresco above the chancel arch is by the renowned George Frederick Watts (1817 - 1904), but unfortunately, as John Hutchinson has observed, writing in George Edmund Street in East Yorkshire (University of Hull, 1981), it "fails to integrate, so that it is not surprising that Street never again attempted to incorporate a large work by a prominent artist into his own highly individual decorative schemes".
+The fresco above the chancel arch is by the renowned George Frederick Watts (1817 - 1904), but unfortunately, as John Hutchinson has observed, writing in George Edmund Street in East Yorkshire (Kingston-upon-Hull, University of Hull Press, 1981, p.
+10), it 'fails to integrate, so that it is not surprising that Street never again attempted to incorporate a large work by a prominent artist into his own highly individual decorative schemes'.